 There are many other factors at play, most of which relate to the ability of the company to pay that dividend and preferably grow it over time.
 But there are other factors, like knowing when to sell and move on and how to mix and match high-yield shares to reduce risk and increase returns.

 So here are ten resources that I use or have used to find and manage my investments.

 Investing is hard enough, but you’re only going to make it harder by not having an overall strategy.
 If you buy and sell shares without a plan, then you are more likely to get blown around by all the huff and puff and nonsense that gets pumped out by some media outlets (sometimes known as the “wall of noise”).

 Stock picking strategy

-I know it isn’t directly about high yield shares, but as I say it is about investing in quality companies at low prices, which is an oblique (and perhaps better) way of looking for high yield shares rather than just looking for high yields.
+I know it isn’t directly about high-yield shares, but it is about investing in quality companies at low prices, which is an oblique (and perhaps better) way of looking for high-yield shares rather than just looking for high yields.

 Portfolio management strategy

 Another superb book is The Intelligent Asset Allocator by William Bernstein.
 This book is avidly against stock picking and promotes the idea that the markets are efficient and cannot be beaten by mere mortals.
 Although I disagree, the book still has many fundamental ideas about investing, about risk and return, and about how diversification across assets that move independently of one another (i.e. one zigs while the other zags) can reduce risk and improve returns at the same time.